Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Empirical Performance

 We now will compare our proposal to the ``ideal" benchmark and to the standard post-selection method.
 We report the empirical results in Table \ref{Table:Empitical}.
-The first column reports results for the option 1, reporting the estimates and standard errors enclosed in brackets.
-The second column reports results for option 2, specifically the point estimates resulting from the use of $\ell_1$-penalized quantile regression and the post-penalized quantile regression, reporting the standard errors as if there had been no model selection.
-The third column and fourth column report the results for two versions -- Algorithm 1 and Algorithm 2 -- of option 3.
-Each column reports point estimates, the standard errors, and the confidence region obtained by inverting the robust $L_n$-statistic.
-Note that the Algorithms 1 and 2 are applied sequentially to each of the variables.
-Similarly, in order to provide estimates and confidence intervals for all variables using the naive approach, if a covariate was not selected by the $\ell_1$-penalized quantile regression, it was included in the post-model selection quantile regression for that variable.
+The first column reports results for the ideal option, reporting the estimates and standard errors enclosed in brackets.
+The second column reports results for the standard post-selection method, specifically the point estimates resulting from the post-penalized quantile regression, reporting the standard errors as if there had been no model selection.
+The last column report the results for the double selection estimator (point estimate and standard error).
+Note that the Algorithm \ref{Alg:2} is applied sequentially to each of the variables.
+Similarly, in order to provide estimates and confidence intervals for all variables using the naive approach, if the covariate was not selected by the $\ell_1$-penalized quantile regression, it was included in the post-model selection quantile regression for that variable.